Career Beginnings: Engineering Internships Help Put New Skills to Work

 Upon my return to school in the fall, the knowledge I learned from my internship was important to the success of my senior project.
 While the project involved a largely different design than what I worked on over the summer, the knowledge I had from the internship was the foundation for the design and helped me solve problems when working with the project sponsor.
 The knowledge of the mechanical systems I learned during my internship helped me make more informed decisions about equipment selections for the project.
 Learning building codes while at Morrison-Maierle helped quickly move me to the correct sections of the codes.
 Learning from senior engineers provided me a perspective not possible without my internship experience.
 The result was a more thorough design delivered at the end of the project.

-I built a significant start to a career during my internship with Morrison-Maierle, which was only possible because of the opportunities I had and the guidance of those I worked with.
+I built a significant start to a career during my engineering internship with Morrison-Maierle, which was only possible because of the opportunities I had and the guidance of those I worked with.
 I was pushed throughout the internship to improve and given the tools to thrive.
 I learned knowledge of an industry before graduation, which proved important when I returned to school and which will give me a head start after graduation at a full time position.